 Morning, Psalms 121, 122 and 123; Evening, Psalms, 124, 125 and 126;

 Micah 1:1to 9; Acts 23:12 to 24; Luke 7:1 to 17

 “When Jesus heard this he was amazed at him, and turning to the crowd that followed him, he said, ‘I tell you, not even in Israel have I found such faith.”
 (Luke 7:9)

 Here is yet another example of Jesus raising our awareness of the faith of non-Israelites.
 I have learned from reading Acts, that the Tribune is over the centurions, but even the centurions have privilege and power.
 In this case, it is the Gentile centurion who values his relationship with his slave (which the same Greek word also means servant), so much that he seeks out Jesus to save his life.

 Jesus is the one who finds us but then uses our “faith-aid” kit to heal us.
 Our Lord Jesus has been doing this remotely, as far back as two thousand years ago.
-How about this for remote healing?; and these people back in antiquity never heard of COVID 19.
+How about this for remote healing?; and these people back in antiquity never heard of cancer or COVID.
 Our God is amazing!
 Thank You Lord Jesus.

 Please keep Ukraine in your prayers, our prayers are making a real difference (Remotely).

 As we listen to what the Spirit is saying to us, let us live to love, to serve, and to teach, while pondering anew what the Almighty can do.
 John